psu13/mutable-hakyll/draft/quantum.md

 space is over the complex numbers).

-1. There is a famous theorem that says that every self-adjoint operator has a set of eigenvectors that form a _basis_ of the underlying Hilbert space.
+1. There is a famous theorem that says that every self-adjoint operator has a set of eigenvectors that form a _orthonormal basis_ of the underlying Hilbert space.
 This theorem is called the _spectral_ theorem and the eigenvectors/values of the operator are called its _spectrum_.
+This is a very important result for quantum mechanics.

 ### Circling Back on the Atom

 At this point you might be thinking to yourself, "I have seen this word 'spectrum' before".
 And you have.
 One of the earliest problems in quantum mechanics was to explain the spectral lines of the hydrogen atom.
-You will recall that the famous Schödinger equation, in fact, is an expression for _energy_, and the spectral lines are an arrangement of energy "levels" that we think of as different orbits in the atom (even though they are not).
+You will recall that the famous Schrödinger equation, in fact, is an expression for _energy_, and the spectral lines are an arrangement of energy "levels" that we think of as different orbits in the atom (even though they are not).